ucc23/updt_UCC/README.md

 2. Edit to change instances of 'vdBergh-Hagen' to 'VDBH' and 'vdBergh' to 'VDB', per CDS recommendation

+3. Make sure no globular clusters are included

-3. Replace possible empty entries in columns using:
+4. Replace possible empty entries in columns using:

 ```
 import csv